 9. Place pot pie filling in a baking pan and let it cool a little.

 10. Place pie crust on top of the filling.
 You can use phyllo dough but I like trade joe’s pie crust.
-(Yes, store bought…and I’m not afraid of saying it!
-TJ makes the best pie crust, seriously).
-Make several small slits in the top to allow steam to escape.
+(Yes, store bought…and I’m not afraid of saying it! 🙂 TJ makes the best pie crust, seriously).
+Poke a several small slits on the top to allow steam to escape.